Sex doll: Contemporary commercial forms

 Because of their ability to be posed in different positions silicone dolls are popular with artists and photographers as models.

 In Japan, sex dolls are known as "Dutch wives" (ダッチワイフ, datchi waifu), which now refers to relatively inexpensive dolls.
 Their name originates from the term, possibly English, for the thick rattan or bamboo bolster, used to aid sleep in humid countries by keeping one's limbs lifted above sweaty sheets.

 Orient Industry is considered to be the leading manufacturer of high-end silicone dolls in Japan, which started using another term "love dolls" (ラブドール, rabu dōru) around 1998 to distinguish their dolls from the image of inflatable dolls associated with the term "Dutch wife".
 The term has stuck and is now used generally to refer to any high-end product.

 There is a business, Doru no Mori (Doll Forest) in Tokyo, that rents love dolls and rooms to male customers.
 In March 2007 the Japanese daily Mainichi Shimbun newspaper reported that there are also rental businesses that bring the dolls to the customer's home, and that the specialist love-doll magazine i-doloid has a print-run of 10,000 copies per issue.

-The middle market and high-end market emerged in the USA around 1992.
+The middle market and high-end market emerged in the US around 1992.
 The market has grown for two main reasons.
 Firstly, the last twenty years have seen huge improvements over earlier types of sex dolls, and customers come to realize this through using the web.
 Secondly, the method of retail purchase has also improved, now showing customers what the actual doll, seams, hair, and even orifices look like.

 In China the market has mushroomed on account of the demographic effects of the one-child policy and accordingly numerous new Chinese manufacturers have appeared in recent years.